awsdocs/aws-cpp-developer-guide/doc_source/build-cmake.rst

 Set up a CMake project
 ======================

 	To set up a CMake project for use with the |sdk-cpp|:

 1. Create a directory to hold your source-files::

     mkdir my_example_project

-2. Enter the directory and add a :file:`CMakeLists.txt` file that specifies your project name, its executables, sourcefiles and linked libraries.
-Here is a minimal example:
+2. Enter the directory and add a :file:`CMakeLists.txt` file that specifies your project name, its executables, sourcefiles, and linked libraries.
+The following is a minimal example:

    .. literalinclude:: example_code/general/CMakeLists-minimal.txt
        :language: cmake